 If you already have the skills and knowledge required to attain any (or all) of these subjects, you might like to enrol as ‘Assessment Only’.
 This Recognition of Prior Learning means you don’t have to study those subjects again, instead just doing the assessments for a reduced course price.
 For more details please speak with the Course Consultants.

 Skill Set Requirements

-There are no pre-requisites required to enrol and complete this course, however there are some requirements you need to meet:
+There are no study pre-requisites required to enrol and complete this course, however there are some requirements you need to meet: